-I’ll receive my payments on this loan only once a year, so there won’t be too many changes in 2019 for this one.
+I receive my payments on the other loans only once a year, so there weren’t too many changes in 2019 on this platform.

 Anyone in the world (except US residents) can sign up on Brickowner.
 At the time you actually want to do an investment, they’ll ask you for a proof of identity (passport or ID card copy).

 You’ll need to fund your account either by bank transfer or debit card.
 Credit cards, like the cards from Revolut, don’t work.